pyth-network/pyth-client/doc/getting_started.md

 5rYvdyWAunZgD2EC1aKo7hQbutUUnkt7bBFM6xNq2z7Z
 ```

-Once permissioned, you need three additional public keys in the key-store.
-The id of the mapping-account that contains the directory listing of the on-chain symbols, the id of the on-chain oracle program that you use to publish prices and the id of the parameter-account that contains various math look-up tables used to compute the aggregate price.
-Mapping, program and parameter accounts are maintained in three separate environments: pythnet, devnet and forthcoming mainnet-beta.
+Once permissioned, you need two additional public keys in the key-store.
+The id of the mapping-account that contains the directory listing of the on-chain symbols and the id of the on-chain oracle program that you use to publish prices.
+Mapping and program accounts are maintained in two separate environments: devnet and forthcoming mainnet-beta.

 Use the init_key_store.sh script to initialize these account keys:

 ```
-KENV=pythnet  # or devnet or mainnet-beta
+KENV=devnet  # or mainnet-beta

 # initialize keys for solana devnet
 ../pctest/init_key_store.sh $KENV $KDIR

 ```

-This creates three files: `$KDIR/mapping_key.json`, `$KDIR/program_key.json`,  and `$KDIR/param_key.json`.
+This creates two files: `$KDIR/mapping_key.json` and `$KDIR/program_key.json`.

 Once permissioned, you can test your setup by running the test_publish.cpp example program for publishing and subscribing to two test symbols.
-To test publishing on pythnet you need to run:
+To test publishing on devnet you need to run:

 ```
-KHOST=44.232.27.44
+KHOST=api.devnet.solana.com
+THOST=<your_pyth_tx_host>
-./test_publish -k $KDIR -r $KHOST -t $KHOST
+./test_publish -k $KDIR -r $KHOST -t $THOST
 ```

 The -r and -t options correspond to the locations of required solana validator and pyth_tx server instances.

-The certification environment (pythnet) can be found at the IP address 44.232.27.44 where the test validator and pyth_tx instances run.
-Please also provide to the administrator the IP address you plan to publish to pythnet from so that it can be added to the pythnet firewall.

 You can also publish to solana using the pythd server.
 Start up the server using the same key-store directory and host specification:

 ```
-./pythd -k $KDIR -r $KHOST -t $KHOST
+./pythd -k $KDIR -r $KHOST -t $THOST
 ```

 Run the test_publish.py example program on the same host to connect to the pythd server: